11 Ways to Make Sure Your Wedding Isn't Boring

 5. Consider your venue.

 Of course, your budget will be a huge factor in determining where you throw your wedding, but picking an interesting reception site can go a long way toward keeping guests entertained.
-Many science museums will let you rent out their exhibit areas, and zoos often have banquet areas with the animals in full view.
-Even an otherwise bland reception space can be dressed up with dramatic decor or specialty entertainment (like a photo booth), so be sure to talk to your site manager about your options.
+Many science museums will let you rent out their exhibit areas, and zoos often have banquet spaces with the animals in full view.
+Even an otherwise bland reception space can be dressed up with dramatic décor or specialty entertainment (like a photo booth), so talk to your site manager about your options.

 6. Work your seating chart.

-There's nothing more uncomfortable than being the one couple at a table where you don't know anyone and everyone else went to high school together -- particularly if you can see friends laughing it up five tables away.
-A well-played seating chart is a cost-free way to make sure your guests spend time with people they like -- or even to set them up with someone new!
+There's nothing more uncomfortable than being the one couple at a table where you don't know anyone and everyone else went to high school together—particularly if you can see friends laughing it up five tables away.
+A well-played seating chart is a cost-free way to make sure your guests spend time with people they like—or even set them up with someone new.

 7. Put a time limit on toasts.

-Remember that scary clown/magician from your eighth birthday party?
+Remember that scary clown/magician from your 8th birthday party?
 Today's specialty performers are nothing like that.
-The options for wedding entertainment span from tricked-out DJs to belly dancers to singing waiters -- these people are pros at making sure weddings aren't boring.
+The options for wedding entertainment span from tricked-out DJs to belly dancers and singing waiters—these people are pros at making sure weddings aren't boring.

 9. Think beyond wedding cake.

-Wedding cakes are still a staple, but consider expanding the selection for those with a sweet tooth -- we're talking a full dessert bar with everything from whoopie pies, truffles, cupcakes, candies, along with local delicacies like fried Oreos or black-and-white cookies.
+Wedding cakes are still a staple, but consider expanding the selection for those with a sweet tooth—we're talking a full dessert bar with everything from whoopie pies and truffles to cupcakes and candies, along with local favorites like fried Oreos or black-and-white cookies.
 The dessert bar can double as your wedding favor by setting out plastic bags or boxes for your guests to take a snack for the road.